gochan-org/gochan/README.md

 See [config.md](config.md)

 ## Plugins
 Gochan has a built-in [Lua](https://lua.org) interpreter and an event system to allow for extending your Gochan instance's functionality.
-See [events_triggered.md](./events_triggered.md) for a list of events and information about when they are used.
+See [plugin_api.md](./plugin_api.md) for a list of functions and events, and information about when they are used.

 ## Migration
 If you run gochan v3.0 or newer and get a message telling you that your database is out of date, please run gochan-migration -updatedb.
 If this does not work, please contact the developers.